JRMurr/JRMurr.github.io/data/blog/efficient-nix-derivations-with-file-sets.md

 This is really neat but brings an issue for developing a platform along with the roc code needed to define the platform API.
 You need to compile the "platform code" (ie rust + some c), do w/e linking is needed for that, then distribute that with the roc source code.
+The roc cli will do this for you when developing but it doesn't work as nicely for a build with nix.

 For example, [this](https://github.com/roc-lang/roc/tree/main/examples/platform-switching/rust-platform) is one of the sample platforms